wp-plugins/quick-featured-images/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 4.1 =
+* Added link "Buld set as featured image" under each image in the media library
+* Tested with WordPress 3.9.1

 = 4.0 =
 * Added new filter "Filter by Time Specifications": Search in time periods on a year-month base